Putting together an Indonesia waterfall guide is tough, because there are so many great waterfalls in this country and it’s hard to pick the top ones.

 1. Ponot Waterfall (North Sumatra)

-This might be the biggest Indonesia waterfall, with a height of more than 250 meters (820 feet).
+This might be the biggest Indonesia waterfall of all, with a height of more than 250 meters (820 feet).

 Ponot Waterfall is a giant 3-step waterfall near the famous Lake Toba in North Sumatra, and you can visit it on a day trip from east Toba with about 2 hours of driving.

-You can see it from the parking lot, or hike to the base in about 10-15 minutes.
+You can see it from the parking lot, or hike to the base of the falls in about 10-15 minutes.

 2. Sipiso Piso Waterfall (North Sumatra)